If I was Paul Krugman, I’d have labelled this column “wonkish”. Or maybe “nerdly”.

 Some quirk in the algorithms interpreted the current flight state improperly, and the computer decided it had to do something about it fast, ordering the plane to use its huge tail surfaces to paddle through the air like a deranged duck.
 KABOOM.
 (The pilot was unharmed).
 Still a few bugs to iron out at that point.

 It’s not always flaws in the software, but bad information, that causes the problem.
 A few years ago this hugely, nay grotesquely expensive B-2 stealth bomber crashed on takeoff, fighting the pilots all the way, because one of the little probes that gauge airflow – one of the “air-data sensors” – got clogged with water rammed into it by heavy rain, and sent the computers erroneous information about airspeed and angle of attack.
 Given what they were being told, the computers reacted appropriately, it’s just that they were being told the wrong things.
-The pilots were up front yanking and straining, but the system knew best, and ignored what the fallible meat computers were telling it to do until you got this – advance to the two minute mark:
+The pilots were up front yanking and straining, but the system knew best, and ignored what the fallible meat computers were telling it to do until you got this:

 Pity, that.
 There were only 21 B-2s built, each of which cost about 900 million 1997 dollars, you know, with all the spare parts thrown in, plus the genuine Corinthian leather seats and the quad cupholders – 2.1 billion each, if you pro-rate the entire research and development program cost on a per-airframe basis.
 Still – KABOOM.
 The control laws don’t care how expensive the plane is.
 (The pilots were again OK).